 Purpose

 The Enablement Sprint is a hands-on engagement focused on implementing the process, architectural and organizational changes needed to scale effectively.
-This is where we identify issues and turn the roadmap into installed systems.

 How This Engagement Begins